13 Sights in Orléans, France (with Map and Images)

 Monument équestre à Jeanne d'Arc

 The equestrian statue of Joan of Arc, Place du Martroi in Orléans, is a work by Denis Foyatier dating from 1855.
-It depicts Joan of Arc, heroine of the history of France, warlord and saint of the Catholic Church, sword in hand and riding a horse.
+It depicts Joan of Arc, heroine of France's history, warlord and saint of the Catholic Church, sword in hand and riding a horse.

 Wikipedia: Statue équestre de Jeanne d'Arc (place du Martroi, Orléans) (FR)